 Interview by Milda Urban, Summersalt Yoga finder

-We’re so happy to welcome the incredible SUP yoga teacher Rosie Markwick to our Summersalt for the 4 weeks of SUP yoga retreats in summer 2018.
-Besides the exciting classes on paddle boards Rosie offers so much more – her deep knowledge of the practice, the inward journey and finding your own true voice.
+We’re so happy to welcome back the incredible SUP yoga teacher Rosie Markwick to our Summersalt for the 2 weeks of SUP yoga retreats in summer 2020.
+Besides the exciting classes on paddleboards, Rosie offers so much more – her deep knowledge of the practice, the inward journey and finding your own true voice.
 Enjoy this wonderful interview and come and meet Rosie this summer on our beautiful island!